jaanga/terrain-srtm30-plus/srtm-to-tms7+/readme.md

 * Built with Node.js
 * Reads a directory of SRTM files, translates them to PNGs and writes them to disk
-* Only 62 lines of code
-* Translates a 56 MB file to ~30 MB PNG in under 10 seconds

 ## Road Map